henspace/text2lesson-docs/docs/app-help.md

 There's lots of help here, so check out the [contents](./contents.md) for more assistance.

-If you're just starting out why start with the [Learning trail](learning-trail/learning-trail.md).
+If you're just starting out, why not start with the [Learning trail](learning-trail/learning-trail.md)?

 [Home](./index.md) | [Contents](./contents.md) | [About](./about.md) | [Privacy](./privacy.md)